EthanWaters/reusable_digital_workflow/README.md

       - `original_order_indices` - a vector indicating the original order of the input vector
       - `metadata` - data frame containing information for the metadata report
 - **Description:**
   - This function compares any two vectors and identifies matching entries.
-This utilizes a number of common NLP techniques to match elements that are intended to be identical but not exhibit slight differences.
+This utilizes a number of common NLP techniques to match elements that are intended to be identical but exhibit slight differences.